-We are a leading end-to-end multicloud technology services company.
-We design, build and operate our customers' cloud environments across all major technology platforms, irrespective of technology stack or deployment model.
+Rackspace Technology is a leading end-to-end multicloud technology services company.
+We design, build, and operate our customers' cloud environments across all major technology platforms, irrespective of technology stack or deployment model.
 We partner with our customers at every stage of their cloud journey, enabling them to modernize applications, build new products and adopt innovative technologies.
-We serve our customers with a unique combination of proprietary technology resulting from over \$1 billion of investment and services expertise from a team of highly skilled consultants and engineers.
-And we provide our customers with unbiased expertise and technology solutions, delivered over the world's leading cloud services, all wrapped in a Fanatical Experience.